Their Own Systems Went Down. Then They Admitted Everything

 This is not a campaigner's assessment.
 This is the Welsh Government's own verdict on its own arm's-length body.
 DHCW cannot quantify its return on investment.
 It cannot articulate its benefits.
 It cannot demonstrate that what it spends is matched by what it delivers.

-The people who said this were not opponents of DHCW.
+The people who said all of this were not opponents of DHCW.
 They were its overseers, its Chair, its CEO, its funders.
 They said it in public.
 They said it on the record.
 And now the people of Wales must decide what to do about it.